Lotus Flower (song): Composition

-"Lotus Flower" has a more traditional song structure than other songs on The King of Limbs; Luke Lewis of the NME said it was "probably the only song on The King of Limbs with an actual chorus".
+Lewis described "Lotus Flower" as "soulful and funky".
+In Rolling Stone, Jon Dolan likened it to an "icy" version of the funk musician James Brown, and said it "set the tone for Radiohead's funkiest record".
 Lewis speculated that the lyrics are about transcendence, self-effacement and "the magic of losing yourself in music and the senses".

 Release

-"Lotus Flower" was released on Radiohead's eighth studio album, The King of Limbs (2011).
-Though it was not released as a commercial single, it entered charts including the UK Singles Chart, the US Alternative Songs chart and the Billboard Japan Hot 100.
+"Lotus Flower" was released as the lead single from Radiohead's eighth studio album, The King of Limbs, in 2011.
+Pitchfork wrote that it was selected "presumably for having a chorus and not being a ballad".
+Though it was not released as a commercial single, it entered charts including the UK singles chart, the US Alternative Songs chart and the Billboard Japan Hot 100.
 Remixes of "Lotus Flower" by various artists were released later in 2011 and compiled on the album TKOL RMX 1234567.
-A performance of "Lotus Flower" was included on the 2012 live video The King of Limbs: Live from the Basement.
+A performance of "Lotus Flower" was included in the 2011 live video The King of Limbs: Live from the Basement.